Hydrology Training: Adapting Regions to Climate Change

 2. Advanced Hydrology: Level 2

-One training sessionis planned for the current year:
+One training sessionis scheduled for this year:

 • General Hydrology (Level 1): June 15 and 16

-• Advanced Hydrology (Level 2): June 17 to 19
+• Advanced Hydrology (Level 2): June 17–19

 Are you interested in this training course?

-See the degree brochure:
+View the program brochure: